-Gas transmitted through the Maui pipeline and the Vector 300line (Frankley Road Interchange with the Maui pipeline to Kapuni Gas Treatment Plant (KGTP)) is unodorised.
+Gas transmitted through the Maui pipeline and the Frankley Road pipeline is unodorised.
 Gas transmitted through all other pipelines is odorised.
-Vector odorises gas using electronic pumped odorant injection systems supported by bulk odorant storage tanks at KGTP and the major receipt points from the Maui pipeline, Rotowaro Compressor Station, Pokuru Compressor Station and Pirongia.
-Origin Energy Limited odorises gas before it enters the Vector assets at Mokoia receipt point.
+We odorise gas using electronic pumped odorant injection systems supported by bulk odorant storage tanks at KGTP and the major receipt points from the Maui pipeline.
+Those are Rotowaro Compressor Station, Pokuru Compressor Station and Pirongia.
 All pumped odorisation systems are monitored by the SCADA system.
-Some pumped odorisation plants incorporate two or more pumped systems to provide operational n-1 redundancy.
+Some pumped odorisation plants incorporate two or more pumped systems to provide operational N-1 redundancy.
 Pumped systems operate by measuring gas flow and injecting proportional quantities of odorant into the gas stream to meet prescribed levels.

-Minor receipt points along the Maui pipeline are installed with mobile bypass odorant vessels in which odorant is proportionally entrained into the gas stream using an orifice plate pressure differential.
+Minor receipt points along the Maui pipeline are installed with mobile bypass odorant vessels.
+Odorant is proportionally entrained (pulled) into the gas stream using an orifice plate pressure differential.

-Vector currently imports bulk supplies of gas odorant chemicals and distributes this to the bulk odorant tanks and re-fills rotable mobile bypass odorant vessels.
+Odorant chemical is imported in bulk, this is then distributed to the bulk storage locations and mobile bypass units are refilled as required.

 Pumped odorisation plants comprise of a number of components including:

 Odorant pump(s)